 In November 2011, the Company commenced a restructuring of its workforce to focus its resources on the commercialization of OFIRMEV and reduce program costs not directly associated with such efforts.
-Additionally, in March 2009, the Company announced its decision to discontinue the development of its omiganan pentahydrochloride product candidate and implemented a corporate restructuring in order to reduce, and eventually eliminate, costs associated with the program.
+As a result of the 2011 restructuring, the Company recorded one-time employee termination charges of \$1,142,000 in connection with the termination of 17 employees.
+The following table details the restructuring charges for severance-related costs and termination of contractual obligations for periods presented (in thousands):